 Prior to joining the NYU faculty, Benson was assistant professor of international communications and sociology at The American University of Paris; prior to his academic career, he was chief speechwriter for U.S. Senator Tom Harkin.
 He holds a PhD in sociology from the University of California-Berkeley.

 Benson is a member of the editorial boards of Poetics, International Journal of Press/Politics, Communication and the Public, Journalism, and Politiques de Communication.
-His articles and essays have appeared in many publications, including the American Sociological Review, Journal of Communication, American Behavioral Scientist, Political Communication, Theory and Society, Poetics, International Journal of Press/Politics, Le Monde Diplomatique, the Christian Science Monitor, Al Jazeera.com, and the Miami Herald.
+His articles and essays have appeared in many publications, including the American Sociological Review, Journal of Communication, American Behavioral Scientist, Political Communication, Theory and Society, Poetics, International Journal of Press/Politics, Le Monde Diplomatique, the Christian Science Monitor, The Conversation, Al Jazeera.com, and the Miami Herald.